KElsayyad/AVR_Drivers/README.md

 # Drivers
-This repo contains some of the most common drivers
+This repo contains some of the most common AVR drivers with some applications and their simulations